dannychen0830/dannychen0830.github.io/blog/banff-journal.md

 Today (or yestderday, as I was to tired to write this last night) was a fun day.
 I got to meet those I worked with on Zoom in-person!
 It was very odd knowing a person online for a whole year and finally knowing what the person is like.
 Zoom camera always distorts the person in some way.
 Out of all the talks, I liked [Oleg's](https://igoshin.rice.edu/) talk on thermodynamical trade-offs in kinetic proof reading and [Zhiyue's](https://chem.unc.edu/faculty/lu-zhiyue/) talk on biological sensing and its multiplexing complexity.
 Lastly, we went on a hike up Tunnel Mountain (see below).
 Spectacular views and the hike is not difficult.
 But I guess I was out of shape, that's why this entry is delayed!

 ![](../images/tunnel-mountain-photo.png)

+### Day 2 - the relaxing day

+As I was walking down to the meeting room today, the mountains seemed very unreal.
+[Alex](https://www.alexanderstrang.com/) suggested that it is because the contours are so well defined on the mountains that created the illusion of being "pasted" onto the background.
+Banff is truly magnificient and I recommend everyone to come visit.
+Again quoting Alex, we humans often think that the world is so small, the grandness of the Earth is only prevalent when you come to places like Banff.

+Today's talk was also great.
+My favorite was Professor Thomas and [Professor Pierbon's](]https://mbite.unl.edu/massimiliano-pierobon) talk on introducing semantics into Shannon's information theory and [Purushottam's](https://www.phys.ufl.edu/wp/index.php/people/faculty/purushottam-dixit/) talk on cellular communication conditioning on the cell states.
+I also really want to learn more about [Francesco's](https://scholar.google.it/citations?user=rMRMWuwAAAAJ&hl=it) talk on information thermodynamics (or just statistical physics in general).

+I also got to talk to more people and learned about the benefits of having twins.
+[Professor Hinczewski](https://hinczlab.org/) said (I forgot if it is an exact quote) "don't wait on life."
+Don't get too absorbed in academics and live in the present.
+Looking at the mountains and rivers certainly exaggerates (or simply reminds) the fundamental time scale differences, which gives birth to an appreciation for each moment that I have.
+Ughh... it's getting too corny.